fennifith/ExceptionalTraveler/README.md

 }
 ```

 There.
 Now the method `willNotThrowAnException()` will always throw an `ArbitraryException` when it is run, right?
-However... what if you want a different result in the event that an exception *is* thrown?
-If `willNotThrowAnException()` throws an exception in this snippet, then even though it gets passed to the `catch` block (which throws it again), the `finally` block is still run before the original exception is thrown, effectively overwriting it with an `ArbitraryException` either way.
+However... what if you want a different result in the event that an exception *is* thrown by the method?
+If `willNotThrowAnException()` throws an exception in this snippet, then even though it gets passed to the `catch` block (which throws it again), the `finally` block is still run before the original exception is thrown, effectively overwriting it with the `ArbitraryException` either way.
 In order to combat this, I racked my brain and actually took advantage of this overwriting behavior to come up with this uselessly complex snippet:

 ```java
 try {